denyshub/Blog_Django/README.md

 ## Technical Details

 The project uses Django to implement all features.
-SQLite is used for data storage during development.
+SQLite was used for data storage during development but has been switched to PostgreSQL.

 ## Steps to Run the Project